kcdvb1101/cme/README.md

 ## technical skills enhancement

-the following checklist outlines the fundamental skills required for effective software development:
+the following checklist outlines the relevant skills required for effective software development in 2025:

 - [ ] **integration of deep learning**:
   - **proficiency in deep learning frameworks**: experience with **tensorflow** and **pytorch** for building and training models.